anywhichway/thunderclap/README.md

 <a name="top"></a>
 # thunderclap

-Thunderclap is a key-value and indexed JSON database plus function oriented server designed specifically for Cloudflare.
+Thunderclap is a key-value, indexed JSON, and graph database plus function oriented server designed specifically for Cloudflare.
 It runs on top of the
 Cloudflare KV store.
 Its [query capability](#joqular) is supported by [JOQULAR](https://medium.com/@anywhichway/joqular-high-powered-javascript-pattern-matching-273a0d77eab5)
 (JavaScript Object Query Language), which is similar to, but more extensive than, the query language associated with MongoDB.
 In addition to having more predicates than MongoDB, JOQULAR extends pattern matching to object properties, e.g.